 Sylvain Wiltord, 92

-With 92 appearances over seven years, Sylvain Wiltord scored 26 times for the French national team — none more significant than his last-second goal that tied up the game 1-1 against Italy in the Euro 2000 final.
+With 92 appearances over seven years, Sylvain Wiltord scored 26 times for the French national team — none more significant than his last-second goal that tied up the game 1-1 against in the Euro 2000 final.
 France won the tournament.
 Wiltord also won the Confederations Cup in 2001 and 2003.

 Fabien Barthez, 87